 Discovering that during crop season I was expected to deliver coffee, along with sandwiches and something sweet, twice a day wherever in the field the guys were working.
 This was in addition to, not in lieu of, providing three squares a day.

 Learning to do farm bookwork.
-Using the local elevator’s farm account book (no computers back then), I had to keep track of receipts for everything purchased or sold.
+Using a farm account book provided by the local elevator (no computers back then), I had to keep track of receipts for everything purchasbyed or sold.

 Ditto learning to drive a four-on-the-floor, straight-stick 1952 pickup with side boards, following the combine around the field on a cold November day, while we finished harvesting the wet spots in the soybean field.